 - (a) Who may inspect.
 Some registers and documents may be inspected by any person (A.4.2), some by members and creditors only (A.4.3), some by members only (A.4.4) and some only by company officers (A.4.5). - (b) Where inspection may be made.
 Each provision requiring a company to keep something available for inspection provides that it may be kept at the company's registered office or at some other inspection place permitted by regulations made under CA 2006, s 1136.
 Those regulations are in the Companies (Company Records) Regulations 2008 (SI 2008/3006) and they provide that, apart from its registered office, a company can have only one other inspection place (reg 3).
 This is called the single alternative inspection location (SAIL).
 It must be in the part of the United Kingdom in which the company is registered and it must be notified to Companies House.
 Any person with whom a company deals in the course of business may require it to disclose, within five working days, the addresses of its registered office and inspection place and identify the records it keeps for inspection at each place (SI 2015/17, reg 27).
-Private companies may opt to keep some registers for inspection only at Companies House (see A.4.2.9). - (c) Whether a fee may be charged for inspection.
-The fees that may be charged are specified in the Companies (Fees for Inspection and Copying of Company Records) Regulations 2007 (SI 2007/2612), the Companies (Fees for Inspection and Copying of Company Records) (No 2) Regulations 2007 (SI 2007/3535 and the Companies (Fees for Inspection of Company Records) Regulations 2008 (SI 2007/3535 and the Companies (Fees for Inspection of Company Records) Regulations 2008 (SI 2007/3535 and the Companies (Fees for Inspection of Company Records) Regulations 2008 (SI 2008/3007).
+Private companies may opt to keep some registers for inspection only at Companies House (see A.4.2.9).

-- (d) Whether a person making an inspection may, on payment of a fee, require the company to supply a copy of the register or document.
+- (c) Whether a fee may be charged for inspection.
+The fees that may be charged are specified in the Companies (Fees for Inspection and Copying of Company Records) Regulations 2007 (SI 2007/2612), the Companies (Fees for Inspection and Copying of Company Records) (No 2) Regulations 2007 (SI 2007/3535) and the Companies (Fees for Inspection of Company Records) Regulations 2008 (SI 2008/3007)). - (d) Whether a person making an inspection may, on payment of a fee, require the company to supply a copy of the register or document.
 The fees that may be charged are specified in SI 2007/2612, SI 2007/3535 and SI 2008/3007.
 Whether or not there is a right to ask the company to supply a copy, a person with a right to inspect a register or document has a right to make a copy personally (Mutter v Eastern and Midlands Railway Co (1888) 38 ChD 92; Nelson v Anglo-American Land Mortgage Agency Co [1897] 1 Ch 130). - (e) The court to order immediate inspection or direct that a copy be supplied, if inspection is refused or a copy is not provided. - (f) A criminal sanction for not keeping the register or document available. - (g) A criminal sanction for not informing Companies House where the register is kept. - (h) A criminal sanction for refusing inspection by someone entitled to inspect or refusing to supply copies to a person entitled to ask for them.